-- (i) Amortisation of approximately HK\$3,935,000 (2014: HK\$330,000) and HK\$3,263,000 (2014: HK\$6,528,000) are included in "costs of sales and services" and "general and administrative expenses" respectively. - (ii) Internally generated development costs include all direct costs incurred in the setting up and development of systems and networks.
-The development costs for systems and networks are not yet implemented for intended use. - (iii) Impairment tests for goodwill
+- (i) During the year ended 31 December 2016, amortisation of approximately HK\$7,778,000 is included in "costs of sales and services".
+During the year ended 31 December 2015, amortisation of approximately HK\$3,935,000 and HK\$3,263,000 were included in "costs of sales and services" and "general and administrative expenses" respectively. - (ii) Internally generated development costs include all direct costs incurred in the setting up and development of systems and networks. - (iii) Impairment tests for goodwill